Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 The third occurred against the Netherlands, having finished third at the 2014 World Cup.
 It was only 10 minutes into the game when Iceland's first opportunity came after the Netherlands' Gregory van der Wiel trips Birkir Bjarnason inside the penalty.

-Having scored in both matches so far, Gylfi converted the resulting penalty kick.
+Having scored in both matches, Gylfi converted the resulting penalty kick.
 As Iceland hung on to the one-goal lead and halftime approached, Iceland maintained another opportunity.
-Iceland's corner kick late in the first half became successful as Gylfi a critical goal.
+In the first half, Iceland's corner kick late became successful as Gylfi a critical goal.
 As good as Gylfi was in scoring goals, Iceland's defense was impressive.

-In a Euro 2012 qualifier against Cyprus, Hannes Þór Halldórsson played all 12 matches in Iceland's 2014 World Cup qualification campaign.
-Hannes maintained early struggles in his early career, which includes a stint in Iceland's fourth division.
+In a Euro 2012 qualifier against Cyprus, Hannes Þór Halldórsson played 12 matches in Iceland's 2014 World Cup qualification campaign.
+Hannes maintained early struggles in his early career, including a stint in Iceland's fourth division.
 Against the Netherlands, Hannes kept the Netherlands offense without a goal.

 Iceland's 2-0 victory put the nation atop its qualifying group.